-The response options provided can also have unintended effects on people's responses (Schwarz, 1999).
+The response options provided can also have unintended effects on people's responses (Schwarz, 1999)5.
 For example, when people are asked how often they are "really irritated" and given response options ranging from "less than once a year" to "more than once a month," they tend to think of major irritations and report being irritated infrequently.
 But when they are given response options ranging from "less than once a day" to "several times a month," they tend to think of minor irritations and report being irritated frequently.
 People also tend to assume that middle response options represent what is normal or typical.
 So if they think of themselves as normal or typical, they tend to choose middle response options.
 For example, people are likely to report watching more television when the response options are centered on a middle option of 4 hours than when centered on a middle option of 2 hours.
 To mitigate against order effects, rotate questions and response items when there is no natural order.
-Counterbalancing or randomizing the order of presentation of the questions in online surveys are good practices for survey questions and can reduce response order effects that show that among undecided voters, the first candidate listed in a ballot receives a 2.5% boost simply by virtue of being listed first!
+Counterbalancing is a good practice for survey questions and can reduce response order effects which show that among undecided voters, the first candidate listed in a ballot receives a 2.5% boost simply by virtue of being listed first6!

-Writing Survey Items
+Writing Survey Questionnaire Items